illyfrancis/scribble/questions/questions-min.md

 ## Immutability

-1. Let's add a date field to `MyKey`
+1. Let's add a date field for date of birth, `dob` to `Person`
-1. Extend the `MyKey` class to be immutable.
+1. Extend the `Person` class to be immutable.

 2. Looking for `final` & `private` fields
 3. Prevent sub classing (by final or with private constructor and use factory)
 4. No modifier (e.g. no setter method)